lucka-me/potori/docs/usage/README.md

 ## Visualize
 Potori will display the information of nominations in cards, and display data and stastistics in the Dashboard view.

-The status, result time and rejection reason are editable, click the cards to open the *Details Dialog* and edit.
+The status, result time and rejection reason are editable, click the status button to open the *Details Dialog* and edit.

 ## Import
 Potori can parse data from [Wayfarer API](https://wayfarer.nianticlabs.com/api/v1/vault/manage "Wayfarer API") and update the title and location of nominations.
 Click *Import* from menu to open the *Import Dialog*, paste the JSON code from Wayfarer API and click Import.